 Malignant hyperthermia during pregnancy

-It is essential that anaesthesiologists are able to provide a safe and trigger-free anaesthesia to all patients with known or suspected susceptibility to malignant hyperthermia (MH).
-For pregnant women and especially in the case of a caesarean section (C-section) this implies some extra considerations.
+It is essential that anaesthesiologists are able to provide a safe and trigger-free anaesthesia to all patients with known or suspected increased risk of malignant hyperthermia (MH).
+For pregnant women and especially in the case of a caesarean delivery (CD) this implies some extra considerations.

 Pregnancy and MH-awareness is important